simd-lite/simd-json/README.md

 **This flag has no effect on simd-json itself but purely affects the `Value` structs.**

-The `value-no-dup-keys` feature flag toggles stricter behaviour for objects when deserializing into a `Value`.
+The `value-no-dup-keys` feature flag toggles stricter behavior for objects when deserializing into a `Value`.
 When enabled, the Value deserializer will remove duplicate keys in a JSON object and only keep the last one.
-If not set duplicate keys are considered undefined behaviour and Value will not make guarantees on it's behaviour.
+If not set duplicate keys are considered undefined behavior and Value will not make guarantees on it's behavior.

 ## safety